 From the vantage point of awareness, mindfulness helps you to see yourself, others and the world more clearly.
 Through this clarity we can develop insight.

-Over time, we become less entangled with our thoughts and feelings and learn how to inhabit a wider space of awareness.
-We are able to be more responsive, rather than reactive.
+We become less entangled with our thoughts and feelings.
+We can witness these, instead of being carried away automatically by them.
+Therefore we can respond to situations with conscious choice.
+We are less reactive.
 We experience a broader perspective.
-We develop greater emotional regulation.
+This enables us to develop greater emotional regulation.
 We recognise the mechanisms of stress and the mechanisms of ease and wellness.
 And so, we are more able to make wise choices and live with greater skill.

 “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”Viktor E. Frankl